 Brent joined Watsi on December 24th, 2013.
 49 other people also joined Watsi on that day!
-Brent's most recent donation supported Ar Kar, a teenager from Burma, to fund a CT scan.
+Brent's most recent donation supported Vila, a boy from Cambodia, to remove a foreign object from his ear.

 Brent has funded healthcare for 11 patients in 8 countries.